meetdomaine/Kit/documentation/content/settings/git.md

 - The defaults for these settings can be found [via this link](https://github.com/halfhelix/Kit/blob/master/packages/configure/src/defaults/git.js).
 - Each setting is commented in the link above.

-This settings primary service the Gitab Integration, particularly automated Gitlab merge request creation and Git history validation.
+This settings primarily service the Gitab Integration, particularly around automated Gitlab merge request creation and Git history validation.
 It's worth reading up on the [Gitlab Integration](/docs/gitlab-integration/) section.

 ### Noteworthy Settings